RoyiAizenstain/rosame_runner/README.md

   Adapted version of ROSAME with modifications including enhanced state encoding and extended visualization and logging capabilities.

 - **Complete Experimental Pipeline:**
-  - **Problem Generator:**
-    Parses PDDL domain and problem files to extract types, predicates, propositions, and an action order dictionary.
-    Two modes are available:
-    - Using a custom generator function.
-    - Using grounded predicates with `Predicate.ground()` (specific to ROSAME).

-  - **Trace Generator:**
-    Generates trajectories (state-action traces) from the domain and problem files.

   - **Learning Phase:**
     The ROSAME algorithm processes the generated trajectories:
     - **Trajectory Grounding:** Prepares raw data using `ground_new_trajectory()`.